 If the strand has suffered a cascading outage and the bulbs across that section have burned out under strain, replacing all bulbs in the affected strand may be the most practical fix.

-The How-to Christmas Resource Center is the best place to start.
-It brings together video guidance for shaping your tree, storing your tree, and moving into more polished decorating steps.
+The How-to Christmas Resource Center is the best place to watch Treetime videos for shaping an artificial Christmas tree, assembling sections, storing your tree, and moving into more polished decorating steps.

 Yes.
 The resource center includes decorating guidance that leads naturally into ribbons & bows and Christmas ornaments.